 Brick boundary walls extend to the north of Church Farmhouse and Church House on both sides of Church Street as far as open paddocks.
 The wall on the north-west side of the road continues as far as two sets of 20th century red brick agricultural tied cottages: 1-3 Church Street Cottages (plate 10) date from the 1960s, whereas 4-5 Church Street Cottages (plate 11) date from the 1930s.

-Glebe House and Glebe Cottage (plate 12) first appear on the 1896 Ordnance Survey map as 'vicarage'.
+The last significant group of buildings is Glebe House and Glebe Cottage (plate 12).
+The group first appears on the 1896 Ordnance Survey map as 'vicarage'.
 Glebe Cottage originally served the purpose of coach house and stables before being converted to a house.
 Both buildings exhibit distinct architectural characteristics of the late 19th century Arts and Crafts Movement including: steeply pitched clay tile roofs with decorative ridge tiles; a mix of hips, half hips and gables, the gables include decorative close studding or openwork trusses; prominent brick chimney stacks; a weather vane; and red brick banding to yellow brick walls.
-A brick garden wall extends from Glebe Cottage to the east, enclosing the garden to Glebe House.
+A brick garden wall extends from Glebe Cottage to the east enclosing the garden to Glebe House and marking the end of the hamlet.